-11 The expert panel's estimates were included because they provided a basis for the structures integrities in 2004.Although the mission of the expert panel was to estimate the probability of a breach given varying hydrologic conditions, it was assumed that structure integrity and the panels breach estimates were perfectly correlated.
-Therefore the rate of change of each structure's integrity varies with each expert panel members breach estimates.
+11 The expert panel's estimates were included because they provided a basis for the structures integrities in 2004.
+Although the mission of the expert panel was to estimate the probability of a breach given varying hydrologic conditions, it was assumed that structure integrity and the panels breach estimates were perfectly correlated.
+Therefore the rate of change of each structure's integrity varies with each expert panel members breach estimates. rehabilitation runs from 2057 through 2073.

-Based on estimated rates of degradation discussed in previous sections and this threshold, there is range of years in which existing structures would require rehabilitation based on each expert's estimate of the probability of a cut-off in the first year of the planning period (Table 2-11).
-The estimated year for the first rehabilitation spans from 2033 through 2049, and the second rehabilitation runs from 2057 through 2073.
 To account for timing uncertainty in timing, ranges in rehabilitation years served as maximum and minimum values for Monte Carlo simulation assuming a uniform probability density function.
-Table 2-12 shows results in a cumulative fashion (95th to 5th exceedance percentiles in increments of five).
-Table 2-13 shows the estimated total costs of rehabilitation for both structures is applied in each year and discounted to present value and annualized using the current FY2018 Corps discount rate of 2.750 percent.
+Table 2-13 shows results in a cumulative fashion (95th to 5th exceedance percentiles in increments of five).
+Table 2-14 shows the estimated total costs of rehabilitation for both structures is applied in each year and discounted to present value and annualized using the current FY2017 Corps discount rate of 2.875 percent.

-Table 2-11 Estimated Year of Rehabilitation for Existing Containment Structures Based on Failure Probabilities of Expert Panel Members and Rate of Structure Deterioration
+Estimated Year of Rehabilitation for Existing Containment Structures Based on Failure Probabilities of Expert Panel Members and Rate of Structure Deterioration